L-NESS

 By employing magneto-electric and magneto-optic characterization tools, also in collaboration with external institutions (Elettra, Trieste, and ICMAB, Spain), we explore the relationship between electrical fields applied to BaTiO3 and the magnetic properties (magnetic moment, coercive field) of the ferromagnetic side of the interface.
 In this frame, we demonstrated the electrical tuning of the magnetic properties of Fe films by electric fields applied to BaTiO3.
 This result recently lead to the electrical control of the TMR in magnetic tunnel junctions grown onto BaTiO3 films, finally opening the way towards a new-generation of electrically controlled magnetic memories.

-This research is supported by the Cariplo Foundation via the project EcoMag.
+This research has been supported by the Cariplo Foundation via the project EcoMag.

 Back to activities